openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   2. After the installation, reinstall Python 3.

-## What should I do when the message -bash: make: command not found is displayed during Python 3 installation?
+## What should I do if the message "-bash: make: command not found is displayed" during Python 3 installation?

 - **Symptom**

   The following error occurs during Python 3 installation:

   ```
   -bash: make: command not found
   ```